 That is pretty much it for March social media news and updates.
 There are smaller developments such as the Facebook profile video finally being rolled out to Android devices in the UK but this development was announced late last year.
 Not quite March news.

-Are the any major developments we have missed?
+Are there any major developments we have missed?
 Please comment below.

 Thanks for reading.
 Find more blogs by me on our website: Lucky 6 Marketing.